bdelacretaz/sling-adaptto-2016/README.md

 If you see the _Congratulations, ..._ message it means your `docker-compose` setup works, and this prototype should work as well.

-## Sling Launchpad
+## Sling Docker Images
-The demo uses its own custom launchpad, in a Docker image that's built (by default, using a Maven profile) as part of the Maven build.

-    cd slingbuild
-    mvn clean install

-This creates the `sling-at16` Docker image that runs the custom Sling launchpad defined in that module.
+To build the required OSGi bundles and Sling Docker images, run `mvn clean install` from this folder.

 ## Starting the cluster
-To start the cluster, for now it's safer to start the `mongo`, `graylog` and `etcd` containers first, as (pending more testing) there might be startup timing issues otherwise.

-Also, as all Sling instances are sharing the same Mongo database, for now it's safer to start one Sling instance first and wait for it to be ready before starting the others, to avoid any race conditions.

-So, from the `docker` folder found under this `README` file (assuming `dockerhost` points to your Docker host - if using `docker-machine` its IP address is provided by `docker-machine ip default`):
+To start the cluster, build the required Docker images as shown above and then, from the `docker` folder found under this `README` file , assuming `dockerhost` points to your Docker host:

     # Remove existing state, if any
 	docker-compose rm